 Allan Baumgarten is an independent analyst and consultant whose work focuses on health care policy, finance and local market strategies.
 He works with a variety of organizations to help them analyze the market competition and policy issues they face and to develop business strategies to meet the challenges of dynamic markets and health reform.
 His clients include health plans, provider organizations, government agencies and manufacturers of pharmaceuticals and other health products and services.

 Mr. Baumgarten is the author of Minnesota Health Market Review, a nationally recognized annual report analyzing key trends and issues in that market since 1990.
 He currently publishes Health Market Reviews in five other states: Colorado, Florida, Michigan, Ohio and Texas.
 The California HeathCare Foundation supported his annual report on California market trends from 1999 to 2007.
 The Foundation for a Healthy Kentucky contracted with him to prepare a market analysis report and data sets for that state, which were released in early 2008.
 In 2008 he published a new Arizona market study with support from St. Luke’s Health Initiatives, a Phoenix-area foundation.
 In 2009 he collaborated with the United Hospital Fund of New York to prepare a study of health insurance markets in that state and that report has been updated five times since then.
 Those four state market reports are available for free PDF download by following links on the front page of this web site.
 In 2017, the Robert Wood Johnson Foundation published his analysis of the new generation of provider-sponsored health plans, their viability and their impact.
-In 2015, he completed an analysis of the strategies of New Jersey provider systems, also supported by the Robert Wood Johnson Foundation.
+In 2020, the Foundation published his research on how states contract with Medicaid managed care companies and oversee their performance under those contracts.